 Here’s another variation on the swaddled pose – instead of being wrapped up, this time the baby is simply covered with the end of the same blanket she’s lying on.
 It makes her look ready for bed.
 It’s very simple and very sweet.

-I know this post may already be information overload, but there’s one more example I want to show you.
+I know this is a lot of information about how to take newborn photos already, but there’s one more thing I want to show you.
 No matter how the baby is posed you need to remember not to shoot up his nose!
 If the face will be visible in the shot you should always be slightly closer to the top of baby’s head than his feet.
 Look at these two photos:

 They are very similar and both are cute pictures.
 However, the bottom photo is much more flattering to the baby’s face.
 In the top photo I was slightly closer to his feet and shooting up his nose, which makes his nostrils very prominent in the photo.
 It also makes the bottom half of his face look larger than the top half.
 The second photo shows his face in much better proportion.
 (Did you notice his hand?
 I should have pulled that pinky finger out so the whole thing would be visible – it’s those little details that really make a beautiful photo.)